Our Mission & Vision

 Dr Gull Herzberg

-Gull has been working as an Integrative medical practitioner for over 15 years.
+Dr Gull has been working as an Integrative medical practitioner since 2002.
 He has always been keen to explore investigative and therapeutic avenues complementary to those regularly used by his medical colleagues.
-Gull has treated over 300 patients with medicinal cannabis for a range of conditions including chronic pain, MS and spasticity related symptoms, neuropathic pain, sleep disturbances, CINV and PTSD.
+He has been prescribing medicinal cannabis since 2016 for a wide range of conditions including, but not limited to chronic pain, MS and spasticity related symptoms, neuropathic pain, sleep disturbances, CINV and PTSD.

 Dr John Teh